-The delay of sale will give you an extra six (6) or twelve (12) months depending on whether the lender is waiving the right to get a deficiency judgment if the house sells for less than the loan.
-If the petition does not "waive a deficiency" judgment, you can get twelve months in the home.
-To get twelve months in the home, you need to file a demand to delay sale.
+The delay of sale will give you an extra three (3) or six (6) months depending on whether the lender is waiving the right to get a deficiency judgment if the house sells for less than the loan.
+If the petition does not "waive a deficiency" judgment, you can get six months in the home.
+To get six months in the home, you need to file a demand to delay sale.
 The lender can then get a deficiency judgment.
 A deficiency judgment is only good for two years.
 If you don't file a demand for delay of sale, the lender can't get a deficiency.
 You need to decide what works best for you.
 You should talk to a lawyer about your options.
 Click here for an example of a "Demand for Delay of Sale."

 The mortgage lender won't help me but I still want to keep my home.
 Will filing bankruptcy help?